Hugovdberg/PIconnect/docs/tutorials/piserver.rst

     with PI.PIServer() as server:
         print(server.server_name)

-The next step is to get a list of :any:`PIPoint` objects from the server:
+The next step is to get a list of :any:`PIPoint` objects from the server, and print the first ten of those:

 .. code-block:: python